TakudzwaMike/africut-biltong/README.md

 ```
 ### 6. (Optional) Seed the Database
 Data is outdated and needs an update
-To populate your database with initial sample data (including an admin user), run the seed script.
+To populate your database with initial sample data (including an admin user), run the seed script
 ```bash
 npm run db:seed
 ```